 For most Wildflower schools, an independent organization means a legally separate non-profit corporation, though schools using charter and district governance models or operating under in-home licenses may have a different legal structure that aims for the same form of independence within a decentralized network.

 We refer to geographic groupings of schools as hubs.
 A hub is a collection of schools operating within a defined geographic area in which schools face a similar licensing and regulatory environment and across which there is a critical mass of common funders.
-We currently have hubs in Massachusetts, Puerto Rico and Minnesota.
-Active school planning is occurring in Colorado, the San Francisco Bay Area, New York, New Jersey and North Carolina.
-We are expecting hubs to develop in Indiana and Washington, DC in the next few years.
+We currently have hubs in Massachusetts, Puerto Rico, Minnesota, North Carolina, Washington, D.C., New Jersey, New York, Colorado, the Bay Area of California.
+Active school planning is occurring in Pennsylvania.
 Each hub has a site entrepreneur; the entrepreneur lays the groundwork for a new hub by raising funds to start schools, developing an understanding of the regulatory atmosphere, partnering with school systems and other local institutions and meeting prospective Wildflower teacher-leaders to help them consider the possibility of starting a Wildflower school.

 As the number of schools in a hub increases, the schools subdivide geographically into pods.
-The nine Massachusetts schools have subdivided into three pods.
+The 15 Massachusetts schools have subdivided into three pods.

 Does Wildflower provide funding for starting a school?

-The Wildflower Foundation raises money to provide startup grants to teacher-leader teams as they start new schools and offer low-interest loans that do not require personal guarantees from the teacher-leaders.
+Wildflower raises money to provide startup grants to teacher-leader teams as they start new schools and offer low-interest loans that do not require personal guarantees from the teacher-leaders.
 Circumstances may vary from situation to situation, but as a general matter we aim to provide financial support with a bit more than half as loans and the remainder as grants.
 This is in alignment with our experience about how much money a school can pay back over a reasonable period of time while also paying its teacher-leaders well.
 We also typically ask teacher-leaders to take responsibility for a small share of the fundraising to start their school, most often 10% or less of the total startup costs.
-Most of the money we provide to new schools is raised in our hub communities and is restricted for use in those communities, so we generally are not able to provide financial support to new schools outside of our hubs.
-(There will sometimes be exceptions to this – for example, we might have a national grant available to start schools on Native American reservations – so please feel free to ask us if anything applies to your situation.)
+Most of the money we provide to new schools is raised in our hub communities and is restricted for use in those communities, so we generally are not able to provide financial support to new schools outside of our hubs (there will sometimes be exceptions to this – so we strongly encourage you to reach out to us and discuss).
 Over time, we will continue to grow the number of hubs and provide startup funds to schools in more communities.

 What's the timeline for starting a school from start to finish?